What religions are practiced in Japan? Japanese people's religious beliefs and customs

 The percentage of people who believe in certain religions is as follows:

-Although there are few people who practice religions other than Buddhism, freedom of religion is guaranteed in Japan today.
+While few people practice religions other than Buddhism, freedom of religion is guaranteed in Japan today.

-This time, we will explain what Buddhism, which is practiced by many people in Japan, and Shinto, a religion that developed in Japan, are.
+This time, we will explain what kind of religions Buddhism, which is widely practiced in Japan, and Shinto, which developed in Japan, are.

 Buddhism

-Buddhism originated in India and spread to Southeast Asia, China, and Japan, developing in its own unique way in each region.
+It originated in India, spread to Southeast Asia, China, and Japan, and developed uniquely in each region.

-Its founder was Buddha, who was born in India around the 5th century BC.
+The founder was Siddhartha Gautama, who was born in India around the 5th century BC.

-However, there are many different sects within Buddhism, each with its own way of thinking and what is prohibited.
+However, there are various sects within Buddhism, each with different beliefs and prohibitions.

 A temple is a building that symbolizes Buddhism.

-There are many temples built all over Japan, and people come to worship there.
+Many temples have been built throughout Japan, and people come to worship there.

-Temples are also places where monks and nuns live and practice.
+Temples are also places where monks and nuns live and practice their spiritual disciplines.

 Shinto

-Shinto is a religion with no founder or scriptures.
+Shinto is a religion without a founder or scriptures.

-In Shinto, it is believed that gods reside in everything around us.
+In Shintoism, it is believed that gods reside in everything around us.

-In Japan, it is said that God created the country of Japan.
+In Japan, it is said that the gods created the country of Japan.

-As a result, Shintoism arose naturally from the Japanese climate, lifestyles, and way of thinking of the Japanese people.
+Therefore, Shintoism naturally arose from the climate, culture, lifestyle, and way of thinking of the Japanese people.

-The building that symbolizes Shinto is the "Shrine."
+The building that symbolizes Shintoism is a "shrine."

-*初詣: The first visit to a temple or shrine in the new year.
-People give thanks to Buddha for the previous year and pray for good fortune in the new year.
+People express gratitude to Buddha or the gods for the past year and pray for good fortune in the new year.

 Life and Religion in Japan

-Although many people in Japan practice Buddhism, over 60% of people answer that they are "non-religious (do not practice any particular religion)."
+While many people in Japan practice Buddhism, over 60% of respondents say they do not follow any particular religion.

-Some of the deeply rooted religious events in Japan are as follows:
+Some of the religious events that are deeply rooted in Japan include the following:

 Various religions permeate life in Japan

-In Japan, Shinto and Buddhism coexist in harmony.
+In Japan, Shintoism and Buddhism coexist while being intertwined.

-There are also many people who practice both Buddhism and Shintoism and visit both temples and shrines.
+Furthermore, many people practice both Buddhism and Shintoism, and visit both temples and shrines.

-In Japan, not only Shinto and Buddhism but also various other religions coexist and are deeply rooted in daily life.
+In Japan, not only Shinto and Buddhism, but also various other religions coexist and are deeply ingrained in daily life.

-For example, it is common for weddings to be held in Christian churches or Shinto shrines, and funerals to be held in Buddhist temples.
+For example, it is common for weddings to be held in Christian churches or Shinto shrines, and funerals in Buddhist temples.

-Many people also enjoy other religious events such as Christmas and Easter.
+Many people also enjoy events of other religions, such as Christmas and Easter.

-Summary: Many people in Japan believe in Buddhism!
-Other religious cultures are also prevalent in daily life
+Summary: Many people in Japan practice Buddhism!
+Other religious cultures are also deeply ingrained in daily life.

-In Japan, freedom of religion is guaranteed, so it is okay to believe in any religion.
+In Japan, freedom of religion is guaranteed, so it's perfectly fine to practice any religion you choose.

 About us, JAC